 Avoid fluffy bedding – including bumpers

 You may think bumper pads are cute, but the AAP recommends against using them at all.
 While bumpers seem like a way to keep baby safe, studies found that they can suffocate, entrap and even strangle babies during sleep.
+There's also no evidence that says bumpers prevent injuries.
 Basically, stay away from anything that your baby could get trapped under when he wiggles around.

 Take everything out of the crib

 Don't worry about using special pillows and equipment to make your baby comfy -- he's just fine flat on his back.
 Never cover your baby's head with a blanket, avoid loose-fitting PJ's, and keep cuddly toys, blankets, pillows and stuffed animals out of the crib.
 If you want to use a light blanket to swaddle, that’s fine, but nothing else should be in the crib.

 Same room, different bed